HCLarsen/chronos/README.md

 Features to be added:

+1. On AddChannel, move enqueuing of sender fiber to inside the receive method.
-1. UID for all task classes.
+2. UID for all task classes.
-2. Memoization of main_fiber.
+3. Memoization of main_fiber.
-3. Time string parsing for Chronos methods.
+4. Time string parsing for Chronos methods.

 ## Contributing